puppetlabs/puppet-docs/source/pe/3.7/quick_start_dns.markdown

    **Note**: The `resolver` class now appears in the list of classes for the __default__ group, but it has not yet been configured on your nodes.
 For that to happen, you need to kick off a Puppet run.

-7. Navigate to the live management page, and select the __Control Puppet__ tab.

-8. Click the __runonce__ action and then __Run__.
+7. From the CLI of your Puppet master, run `puppet agent -t`.

+8. From the CLI of your PE-managed node(s), run `puppet agent -t`.

    This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.

 > Not done just yet!
 The `resolver` class now appears in the list of classes for agent1.example.com, but it has not yet been fully configured---you still need to add the nameserver IP address parameter for the `resolver` class to use.
 You can do this by adding a parameter right in the console.